Royal Canadian Army Cadets: Overview

 Youths of any country of origin, nationality and citizenship can join the Royal Canadian Army Cadets, provided that they are 12 to 18 years of age.
 There is no enrolment fee to join a Royal Canadian Army Cadet Corps.
 Some local sponsors request a voluntary registration fee to assist with expenses not covered by the Canadian Forces such as hall rental.
 Uniforms, training manuals, and instruction are provided.
 If a cadet remains in a corps until the day prior to their 19th birthday, then they may be "aged out" following a special ceremony which happens during their final parade night.
-For example a Cadet Regimental Sergeant Major who is departing a corps will relinquish the senior position by passing on the drill cane or the corps flag to his or her successor.
+For example a Cadet Regimental Sergeant Major who is departing a corps will relinquish the senior position by passing on the drill cane or the corps flag to their successor.
 Upon departing the Royal Canadian Army Cadets, most of the items (specifically personal kit) issued to them during their time in the program must be returned.

 The organization and rank system of the Canadian Army is used.
 Cadets are appointed to non-commissioned member ranks and take seniority amongst themselves.
 A few large school-sponsored cadet corps use Canadian Army commissioned officer designations from Lieutenant to Lieutenant Colonel, a practice that is not officially recognized.

 Adult leadership is provided by members of the Canadian Forces Reserve sub-component which is known as the Cadet Organization Administration and Training Service, which is composed mostly of officers of the Cadet Instructor Cadre (CIC) branch.
 The leadership of each individual corps is supplemented, if necessary, by contracted Civilian Instructors (CIs), authorized adult volunteers, and, on occasion, officers and non-commissioned members of other Canadian Armed Forces branches.
 The CIC branch is specifically trained to administer and support the Royal Canadian Sea, Army, and Air Cadet training program.
 Like all other Reserve Force members, they come from all walks of life and all parts of local communities.
 Some commissioned CIC officers are former cadets themselves, while others may have former Regular Force or Reserve Force service.